-The act makes permanent the ODOT Director's authority to enter into IDIQ contracts.
+The bill makes permanent the authority of the ODOT Director to enter into IDIQ contracts.
 An IDIQ contract is a contract for an indefinite quantity, within stated limits, of supplies or services that will be delivered by the awarded bidder over a defined contract period.
-Under prior law, the Director was biennially given IDIQ contract authority for general highway maintenance for up to two projects each fiscal year.4
+Under existing law, the Director is given IDIQ contract authority for general highway maintenance on a biennial basis for up to two projects each fiscal year.
+The current expiration date of that authority is June 30, 2025.5